TehShrike/deepmerge/readme.md

 merge.all(arrayOfObjects, [options])
 -----------

-Merges two or more objects into a single result object.
+Merges any number of objects into a single result object.

 ```js
 var x = { foo: { bar: 3 } }